AndreyGladchenko/Youtube-Downloader/README.md

 pip install pytube
 ```

+Can be ran by double clicking the file

+Note:

+Video is downloaded in the same directory as the .py file

 Pytube may be outdated and possible fixes to the expression can be found here:
 > https://stackoverflow.com/questions/68945080/pytube-exceptions-regexmatcherror-get-throttling-function-name-could-not-find/71903013#71903013